HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxconnect.md

     To verify if DXConnect is installed on a given HCL DX Server 9.5 with CF19 or later, navigate to the **Configuration Wizard** Admin console and then under **Enterprise Applications**.
 The `dxconnect` application appears on the console as shown in the example below.
 For more information on accessing and working with the Configuration Wizard, refer to [Accessing the Configuration Wizard](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/cw_run.md) topics.

     ![DXConnect installation](../../../images/HCL_DXConnect_installation.png)

+## Resource Environment Provider property for DXConnect

+The DXConnect Installation task not only installs the DXConnect application, but it also creates the "DXC\_ConfigSettings" WAS Resource Environment Provider and creates `DXCONNECT_MAX_FILE_SIZE_MB` custom property in that REP.

+`DXCONNECT_MAX_FILE_SIZE_MB` property indicates the maximum file size that is allowed per request.
+It's **default value is zero**, which means that there are no limits defined, and any file size is acceptable.
+You can change this by going to [Configuration Wizard](#accessing-the-configuration-wizard-admin-console-in-a-container-environment) > Resources > Resource Environment > Resource Environment Provider > DXC_ConfigSettings > Custom Properties and setting up the `DXCONNECT_MAX_FILE_SIZE_MB` property to the desired value.

+!!!note
+`DXCONNECT_MAX_MEMORY_SIZE_MB` property has been removed since CF213.

 ## Accessing the Configuration Wizard admin console in a container environment